| Workable Solutions | Step-by-step Troubleshooting |

 Step 4.
 To confirm the app's removal, click Delete in the pop-up.

-Apps with no X in the corner are essential for your Mac (such as Mail or Messages) or were not downloaded through the Mac App Store.
+Apps that don't have an X in the corner are either essential to your Mac, such as Mail or Messages, or were not downloaded through the Mac App Store.

 Step 1.
 Install AppCleaner on your Mac and start using it.

 Step 2.
-To see all of your apps, go to the top right and click the bullet list symbol.
+To see all of your apps, click the bullet list symbol at the top right.

 Step 3.
-Choose the program you wish to delete.
-AppCleaner will look for that app's directories and files for a few seconds.
+Choose the program you wish to delete, and AppCleaner will look for that app's directories and files for a few seconds.

 Step 5.
 If prompted, authenticate with your Mac's password.

-To remove app leftovers from your Mac, you must first locate them.
-Leftovers are usually saved in the Library folder.
+To remove app leftovers from your Mac, first locate them in the Library folder, which contains saved remnants of installed apps.

-Before moving on to deleteing related app files, you can follow the steps below to precisely locate those leftover files.
+Before deleting related app files, you can follow these steps to precisely locate those leftover files.

 Step 3.
 In the pop-up box, type /Library and press Go.